 3 that administrations in Regions 2 and 3 should consider the frequency channelling plans indicated in Annexes 1 and 2 when allocating spectrum for use by users who are directly involved with PPDR.

-Annex 1 Channelling plan A for the band 4 940-4 990 MHz for broadband public protection and disaster relief operations
+Annex 1 Channelling plan A for the band 4 940-4 990 MHz for broadband public protection and disaster relief operations [Editor’s note: To be verified]

 This frequency channelling plan consists of ten 1 MHz channels, at the edges of the allocation, and eight 5 MHz channels in the centre of the allocation, as detailed below in Fig. 1 and Table 1.
 Channels may be aggregated into channel bandwidths of up to 20 MHz for higher capacity or higher bandwidth applications to allow maximum flexibility and implementation of broadband technologies.